MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 ## Ensure users to be provisioned to the directory have required attributes

-If there are people who have existing user accounts in the LDAP directory, then you'll need to ensure that the Microsoft Entra user representation has the attributes required for matching.
+If there are people who have existing user accounts in the LDAP directory, then you need to ensure that the Microsoft Entra user representation has the attributes required for matching.

-If you're planning on creating new users in the LDAP directory, then you'll need to ensure that the Microsoft Entra representations of those users have the source attributes required by the user schema of the target directory.
+If you're planning on creating new users in the LDAP directory, then you need to ensure that the Microsoft Entra representations of those users have the source attributes required by the user schema of the target directory.
 Each user requires a unique `uid` and a unique `uidNumber`.

 If your users originate in Active Directory Domain Services, and has the attribute in that directory, then you can use Microsoft Entra Connect or Microsoft Entra Connect cloud sync to configure that the attribute should be synched from Active Directory Domain Services to Microsoft Entra ID, so that it's available for provisioning to other systems.

-If your users originate in Microsoft Entra ID, then for each new attribute you'll need to store on a user, you'll need to [define a directory extension](/graph/extensibility-overview?tabs=http#define-the-directory-extension).
+If your users originate in Microsoft Entra ID, then for each new attribute you need to store on a user, you'll [define a directory extension](/graph/extensibility-overview?tabs=http#define-the-directory-extension).
 Then, [update the Microsoft Entra users](/graph/extensibility-overview?tabs=http#update-or-delete-directory-extensions) that are planned to be provisioned, to give each user a value of those attributes.

 ### Confirming users via PowerShell

-Once you have the users updated in Microsoft Entra ID, you can use the [Microsoft Graph PowerShell cmdlets](https://www.powershellgallery.com/packages/Microsoft.Graph) to automate checking users have all the required attributes.
+Once you've the users updated in Microsoft Entra ID, you can use the [Microsoft Graph PowerShell cmdlets](https://www.powershellgallery.com/packages/Microsoft.Graph) to automate checking users have all the required attributes.

 For example, suppose your provisioning required users to have three attributes `DisplayName`,`surname` and `extension_656b1c479a814b1789844e76b2f459c3_MyNewProperty`.
 This third attribute is used to contain the `uidNumber`.
 You could use the `Get-MgUser` cmdlet to retrieve each user and check if the required attributes are present.
 Note that the Graph v1.0 `Get-MgUser` cmdlet, by default, doesn't return any of a user's directory extension attributes, unless the attributes are specified in the request as one of the properties to return.